FAQ

 • Civil case as defendant: -5 to -10 points

 Online access to the report lasts 90 days from purchase.
-During that window, the data is always up to date and you get automatic email alerts if anything changes (insolvency, new court cases, IMPIC license changes).
+During that window, the data is always up to date and you get automatic email alerts if anything changes (insolvency, new court cases, IMPIC license changes), plus SMS for the most critical events if you've confirmed your phone in Settings.
 After 90 days, online access ends and alerts stop.
 The PDF stays in your account forever as a snapshot of the data from the last update.
 If the build continues, you can re-verify for 9.99 EUR within 12 months (a fresh 90-day window with new data) or extend coverage with Continuous Protection to keep getting alerts through the build.

-After 90 days, online access to the report ends and automatic alerts stop.
+After 90 days, online access to the report ends and automatic alerts stop (both email and SMS).
 The PDF stays in your account forever, but it reflects the data from the last update, not the current state of the company.
 If the company files for insolvency after that and you are still building with them, you will not be notified and can miss the 30-day CIRE deadline to file credit claims.
 To avoid that, you can re-verify (9.99 EUR within 12 months) or extend coverage with Continuous Protection before the window ends.

 Yes.
 The PDF stays in your account forever.
 It is a snapshot of the data from the last update, so it does not update with new records.
 You can download it any time, even years after purchase.
-What ends after 90 days is online access to the live data and automatic email alerts.
+What ends after 90 days is online access to the live data and automatic alerts (email and SMS).
 If you want fresh data, you can re-verify for 9.99 EUR within 12 months to open a new window with an updated snapshot.

 No. The PDF is a snapshot of the data from the last update and does not refresh with new records.
 If the company files for insolvency afterwards, that case will not appear in the PDF you have on file.
 For up-to-date data, run a re-verification (9.99 EUR within 12 months) or use the online dashboard while coverage is active.
 The online dashboard is dynamic and reflects the current state of the company, the PDF is a historical archive.